How Do I Apply to an Undergraduate Program?

 For an undergraduate, being matriculated means that you have applied to and been officially accepted into Southern Connecticut State University.

-For a graduate student, matriculation means that you are not only accepted into the university, and the School of Education, but that you have also completed a Planned Program Form with your adviser that has the approval and signature of the Graduate Studies office.
+For a graduate student, matriculation means that you are not only accepted into the university, and the College of Education, but that you have also completed a Planned Program Form with your adviser that has the approval and signature of the Graduate Studies office.